What do students lose if college Is just online?

 Like the rest of the United States’ response to the coronavirus, the process has been balkanized.
 Some colleges are fully reopening (with plans to mitigate spread); others are trying to go totally online; some are using a hybrid model.
 Just a few months ago, some universities announced plans to reopen in person, but now—with cases booming again—have reversed course.

 With the Trump administration pushing to reopen schools no matter the consequences, they’ve left schools with no choice: Online education is the way forward.
 Learning through a screen will be the new normal for the fall semester.
-This brings up a persistent question: What do students miss when the the college experience is yanked from them?
+This brings up a persistent question: What do students miss when the college experience is yanked from them?

 A lot, says Dr. Matthew Mayhew, an author and Professor of Educational Administration at Ohio State University.
 For almost 30 years, Mayhew has studied how the “traditional” university path affects the development of young adults and their political identities.
 After an effective teacher, he says, “peer education” is the most important factor for success in higher-education learning and in general success after graduation.
 The campus, Mayhew says, is crucial—the parties, the dining halls, the sporting events.